Shark attack: Unprovoked attack

 An incident occurred in 2011 when a 3-meter long (~500 kg) great white shark jumped onto a 7-person research vessel off Seal Island, South Africa.
 The crew were undertaking a population study using sardines as bait and initially retreated to safety in the bow of the ship while the shark thrashed about, damaging equipment and fuel lines.
 To keep the shark alive while a rescue ship towed the research vessel to shore, the crew poured water over its gills and eventually used a pump for mechanical ventilation.
-The shark was ultimately lifted back into the water by crane and, after becoming disoriented and beaching itself in the harbor, was successfully towed out to sea, swimming away.
-The incident was judged to be an accident.
+The shark was ultimately lifted back into the water by crane and, after becoming disoriented and beaching itself in the harbor, was successfully towed out to sea.
+The incident was judged an accident.

 Reasons for attacks

-Large sharks species are apex predators in their environment, and thus have little fear of any creature (other than orcas) with which they cross paths.
+Large shark species are apex predators in their environment, and thus have little fear of any creature (other than orcas) with which they cross paths.
 Like most sophisticated hunters, they are curious when they encounter something unusual in their territories.
-Lacking any limbs with sensitive digits such as hands or feet, the only way they can explore an object or organism is to bite it; these bites are known as test bites.
+Lacking any limbs with sensitive digits such as hands or feet, the only way they can explore an object or organism is to bite it.
+These bites are known as test bites.
 Generally, shark bites are exploratory, and the animal will swim away after one bite.
 For example, exploratory bites on surfers are thought to be caused by the shark mistaking the surfer and surfboard for the shape of prey.
 Nonetheless, a single bite can grievously injure a human if the animal involved is a powerful predator such as a great white or tiger shark.

 A shark will normally make one swift attack and then retreat to wait for the victim to die or weaken from shock and blood loss, before returning to feed.
-This protects the shark from injury from a wounded and aggressive target; however, it also allows humans time to get out of the water and survive.
-Shark attacks may also occur due to territorial reasons or as dominance over another shark species, resulting in an attack.
+This protects the shark from injury from a wounded and aggressive target; it also allows humans time to get out of the water and survive.
+Shark attacks may also occur due to territorial reasons or as dominance over another shark species.

 Sharks are equipped with sensory organs called the Ampullae of Lorenzini that detect the electricity generated by muscle movement.
-The shark's electrical receptors, which pick up movement, detect signals like those emitted from fish wounded, for example, by someone who is spearfishing, leading the shark to attack the person by mistake.
-George H. Burgess, director of the International Shark Attack File, said the following regarding why people are attacked: "Attacks are basically an odds game based on how many hours you are in the water".
+The shark's electrical receptors, which pick up movement, detect signals like those emitted from wounded fish.
+For example, someone who is spearfishing, leading the shark to attack the person by mistake.
+According to George H. Burgess, director of the International Shark Attack File, "Attacks are basically an odds game based on how many hours you are in the water".